Mashed Butternut Squash with Garlic Butter

 - Butter: Salted or unsalted butter adds a rich, nutty flavor to the squash.

-- Heavy cream: To ease up on dairy, you can also use a plant-based option such as plain unsweetened oat milk or almond milk.
+- Heavy cream: You’ll need less than a 1/4 cup.
+To go easier on dairy, you can also use a plant-based option such as plain unsweetened oat milk or almond milk.

 - Spices: Ground nutmeg and crushed red chili flakes.